 Visitors are encouraged to bring a can of Campbell’s soup for the Alameda County Food Bank.
 Each can of soup donated will enter donors to win prizes.

-Food and Beverage Sampling: $10 or $5 with valid student ID.
+Admission: Free Food and Beverage Sampling: $10 or $5 with valid student ID.
 Proceeds benefit Pro Arts.